Prioflux/sf-push-recon-data/README.md

 ## Run the script

-The script can be run with the following command from your local terminal:
+The script can be run with the following command:

 ```
 node index.js